 This policy applies to the Early Years Foundation Stage (EYFS).
-It applies to all staff, the Matron and support staff and is supported by appropriate plans and schemes of work and other school policies.
+It applies to all staff and is supported by appropriate plans and schemes of work and other Nursery policies.

-This policy is made available to parents and staff in written format and a copy can be located on the school's website.
+This policy is made available to parents and staff in written format and a copy can be located on the Nursery's website.